Maurice73-Tech/Python-Chatbot/README.md

 - Ensure you have an OpenAI API key and set it as an environment variable in a `.env` file.

-## Contributions

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ---

 *Disclaimer: This chatbot is designed for informational purposes related to the DBE study program.
 For official information, always refer to the official university resources.*